 Nomination for Election

 All nominees for election as a Director of the Credit Union must be Members of the Credit Union and must be at least 18 years of age.
-Nominations for the Board of Directors shall be in writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate his/her consent.
+Nominations for the Board of Directors shall be in writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent.

-Completed nomination forms, together with a brief biographical note on the person being nominated, must be in the hands of the Secretary of the Credit Union at least 14 days before the date of the Annual General Meeting where the election shall take place.
+Completed nomination forms, together with a brief biographical note on the person being nominated, must be in the hands of the Chairperson or CEO of the Credit Union at least 14 days before the date of the Annual General Meeting where the election shall take place.

 Details of nominations received to fill vacancies will be issued as part of the papers at the Annual General Meeting.

-A nominated Member seeking election, together with his/her proposer and seconder must attend in person the Annual General Meeting at which his/her nomination is being considered.
+A nominated Member seeking election for the first time, together with their proposer and seconder must attend in person the Annual General Meeting at which their nomination is being considered.

 Where the number of nominations received is greater than the number of vacancies to be filled, a formal election will take place at the Annual General Meeting.
 Ballot papers and instructions will be issued at the meeting.